X0U8/Exchange-rate/README.md

 A lightweight, zero-maintenance, high-performance currency translation layer that acts as a decentralized static CDN for global SaaS products.

-This repository automatically fetches, filters, and serves up-to-date currency conversion values for **101 target global countries** directly from a localized storage endpoint.
+This repository automatically fetches, filters, and serves up-to-date currency conversion values for **target global countries** directly from a localized storage endpoint.

 ---